LegalizeAdulthood/remove-void-args/README.md

 2. Unpack clang 3.4, you should have a directory named `clang-3.4`
 3. Unpack clang Compiler Runtime 3.4, you should have a directory named `compiler-rt-3.4`
 4. Unpack clang Tools Extra 3.4, you should have a directory named `clang-tools-extra-3.4`
+5. Rename 'llvm-3.4' to 'llvm'
-5. Move the `clang-3.4` directory to `llvm-3.4/tools/clang`
+6. Move the `clang-3.4` directory to `llvm/tools/clang`
-6. Move the `compiler-rt-3.4` directory to `llvm-3.4/projects/compiler-rt`
+7. Move the `compiler-rt-3.4` directory to `llvm/projects/compiler-rt`
-6. Move the `clang-tools-extra-3.4` directory to `llvm-3.4/tools/clang/tools/extra`
+8. Move the `clang-tools-extra-3.4` directory to `llvm/tools/clang/tools/extra`

 ### Building clang